 Ecotourism Facilities on National Parks Implementation Framework

-The Ecotourism Facilities on National Parks – Implementation Framework ('the framework') provides a transparent model for assessing and approving proposals for ecotourism facilities on national parks.
-It recognises that any proposed ecotourism facilities will have environmental, social and financial benefits and costs that need to be considered, and that assessment needs to occur in the context of the governing legislative provisions.
+To guide ecotourism developments on national parks, in line with the Queensland Government’s strong commitment to the environment, the Department of National Parks, Sport and Racing, in association with the Department of Tourism, Major Events, Small Business and the Commonwealth Games, has revised the Ecotourism Facilities on National Parks – Implementation Framework ('the framework').
+The framework sets out seven Guiding Principles and provides a transparent model for assessing and approving proposals for ecotourism facilities on national parks.
+It recognises that any proposed ecotourism facilities will have environmental, social and financial benefits and costs that need to be considered, and that assessment needs to occur within the context of the governing legislative provisions.

-The framework explains how ecotourism facility proposals will be assessed, the matters that will be considered, and the approval and leasing arrangements for successful proposals.
+The framework explains how ecotourism facility proposals will be assessed, the matters that will be considered, and the approval and commercial arrangements for successful proposals.

 - site values and constraints, appropriate site layout, design and construction